Please check back frequently as new questions/answers will be posted as issues arise. Click on the questions below to see answers.

 How much funding did AKSSF receive for this call for proposals?

 Federal grant regulations changed significantly for federal awards made on or after December 26, 2014.
-Most successful applicants of this CFP will be required to follow the new regulations, consolidated at 2 CFR 200, for their proposed project.
+All successful applicants of this CFP will be required to follow these regulations, consolidated at 2 CFR 200, for their proposed project.
 In the past, different entity types (e.g., non-profit, government, university) followed different federal grant regulations.
-With the 2 CFR 200, all types of entities will follow the same regulations (with the exception of subpart F, Audit Requirements, for commercial/for-profit subawardees) which include uniform administrative requirements, cost principals, and audit requirements.
-Your entity should be thoroughly familiar with the new regulations.
+With the 2 CFR 200, all types of entities will follow the same regulations (with the possible exception of subpart F, Audit Requirements, for commercial/for-profit subawardees) which include uniform administrative requirements, cost principals, and audit requirements.
+Your entity should be thoroughly familiar with these regulations.

 What are cooperators, principal investigators, and co-principal investigators?